CaveVision0/CaveVision0-s_Advantage_PRNG/INSTRUCTIONS.md

 Open up advantage_roll.cpp and head to int main().
 As soon as you're there, you'll be met with most of the things you can customize.

-First, you'll replace string Input and string Output's files to your own.
-Which one being which is self explanatory.
+First, you'll replace string Input and string Output's files with your own.
 For example, if your input document is called This_Is_My_Doc.txt (file format is required), you'll replace ExampleCast.txt with that.

 After that, there's vector<vector<string>> Advantage_Types.
 New advantages should be formatted like this {"Advantage Name", "Base Denominator Number"} and placed inside the outer bracket, just as it appears in advantage_roll.cpp.
 If you want more than one advantage, just place a comma between each of these vectors like this: {"Advantage Name 1", "Base Denominator Number 1"}, {"Advantage Name 2", "Base Denominator Number 2"}.